-The Smiles Forever Dental Hygiene School in Cochabamba, Bolivia provides vocational training for homeless, indigenous women as they and the faculty provide free dental care to 6,500 homeless a year.
+The Smiles Forever Dental Hygiene School in Cochabamba, Bolivia provides vocational training for indigenous women.
+As part of their training, both staff and students give free dental care to thousands of children a year.
 These dental hygienist trainees now have a community service project in the remote village of Morochata, where recently 400 children received preventative fluoride care.
-Some children required critical care, including 77 extractions and medication from overseeing dentists from Bolivian & U.S.
+Some children required critical care, including 77 extractions and medication from overseeing dentists.

 Poor diet, along with virtually no available dental care, has caused a critical health situation.
 In our 15 years serving the indigenous community, we have treated 30,000 children.
 For instance, children in shelters have no access to dental care without the Smiles Forever dental hygienist school's outreach program.
 We serve 16 shelters in Cochabamba.
 We are expanding to provide dental care to two towns, including one in the jungle to give initial and follow-up treatment to school children.